kents00/Library-Access-Monitor/README.md

 - **Admin Dashboard**: An interactive dashboard for library staff to view daily attendance counts, peak hours, and other useful metrics.
 - **User Roles**: Separate roles for regular users (students) and admin users.
 - **Data Export**: Attendance data export options in CSV and PDF formats.
-- **Backup System**: Integrated backup mechanism for SQLite database.
+- **Comprehensive Backup System**: Automatic backup of deleted records in both CSV and SQLite formats.
 - **Analytics**: View attendance by course, age group, and residence.

 ## Project Structure